drets/drets.github.io/src/posts/haskell-exchange-2016.md

 • Use “new types” and “data” to distinguish unique entities in the system.

-• Using [Phantom types](https://wiki.haskell.org/Phantom_type) you can tag the things.
+• Using [Phantom types](https://wiki.haskell.org/Phantom_type), you can tag the things.
 Make it impossible to mix up or combine values in nonsense ways.

-• As a dual to how `Stings` and `Double` types have too many valid values for most use cases. `Bool` often has to little information.
+• As opposed to `Stings` and `Double` types have too many valid values for most use cases, `Bool` often has too little information.
 Instead of `authenticate :: String -> String -> Bool`
 write `authenticate :: Privileges p => User -> Password -> IO (AuthUser p)`

 • Lift errors into types (using `Maybe` ane `Either`) for  making functions modular.

 • Move [partial functions](https://wiki.haskell.org/Partial_functions) to the
-edges − write total functions as a core of program.
+edges and write total functions as a core of program.

-• Types − for minimize complexity; it helps to deliver faster; reuse is extremely cheap.
+• Types − in order to minimize complexity; it helps to deliver faster.
+Reuse is extremely cheap.

-Of course for the reader unfamiliar with Haskell these tips don't tell much, but let me repeat once more.
+Of course, for the reader unfamiliar with Haskell these tips don't tell much, but let me repeat once more.
 Basically, the main idea − you need to use meaningful types as much as possible.
-In such a way you give a compiler more information about a  program and compiler helps to catch a lot of errors and hopefully optimize the code.
+In such a way you give a compiler more information about a program and consequently, the compiler helps to catch a lot of errors and hopefully optimize the code.
 Other simple ideas are to use total functions, move side-effects to the edges of a program.
 That's it!

 Haskell to industry
 --------------------------
-Even if Haskell has a great community with a lot of academic folks behind it, the community is really small compare to Python or Javascript, or Php communities.
-It tends to lack of some useful libraries, so if you switch to Haskell you should expect to contribute a lot to existed libraries or write more libraries for your needs.
-However, I believe it should be changed really soon since a lot of people realized that OOP paradigm is not an answer to robust software development, especially in the time when parallel and concurrent programming plays more important role.
+Even if Haskell has a great community with a lot of academic folks behind it, the community is really small compare to the Python or Javascript, or Php communities.
+It tends to lack of some useful libraries, so if you switch to Haskell you should expect to contribute a lot to existing libraries or write more libraries for your needs.
+However, I believe it should be changed soon since a lot of people have realized that the OOP paradigm is not an answer to robust software development, especially in the time when parallel and concurrent programming plays more important role.
-I understand that re-writing back-end systems on Haskell if you was building the systems during last 10 years using Javasript, Php, Java may not be an option.
-As a first step towards Haskell I suggest “Haskell-like” language − [Elm](http://elm-lang.org).
+I understand that re-writing back-end systems on Haskell, if you were building the systems during last 10 years using Javasript, Php, Java may not be an option.
+As a first step towards Haskell I suggest a “Haskell-like” language − [Elm](http://elm-lang.org).
 Why Elm?
-Elm looks a bit simpler to start and it's web-browser-based − looks like a good alternative to almighty Javascipt.
+Elm looks a bit simpler to start and it's web-browser-based, and so it looks like a good alternative to almighty Javascipt.
-One more advantage of Elm is that: you can introduce it gradually into an existing JS project[^elm].
-Once you will be happy with your front-end using Elm you may think to move some of your back-end services to Haskell.
+One more advantage of Elm is that you can introduce it gradually into an existing JS project[^elm].
+Once you are happy with your front-end using Elm you may think to move some of your back-end services to Haskell.
 After Elm it should be much easier to start.
 Happy hacking!